foerstj/enemy-spells/README.md

 Adding variants of enemy spells for the player to use.

 Spells:
-- "Frost Shot" - spell of the Braak Mage
+- "Frost Shot" (spell of the Braak Mage) for NM level 20
-- "Arc" - spell of the Dark Caster
+- "Arc" (spell of the Dark Caster) for NM level 32
-- "Spiral Freeze" - spell of the Swamp Witch
+- "Spiral Freeze" (spell of the Swamp Witch) for NM level 40
-- "Searing Blast" - spell of the Sand Mage
+- "Searing Blast" (spell of the Sand Mage) for CM level 62

 ## Installation